flycheck/flycheck/doc/user/installation.rst

 Prerequisites
 =============

 Flycheck needs GNU Emacs 24.
-Older releases of GNU Emacs or other flavours of Emacs (e.g. XEmacs, Aquamacs, etc.) are @emph{not}
+Older releases of GNU Emacs or other flavours of Emacs (e.g. XEmacs, Aquamacs, etc.) are *not* supported.
-supported.

 Flycheck works best on Unix-like operating systems.
 It is extensively tested on Linux and OS X.